coumbaya/feta/README.md

 The first step, is to load the captured trace into a database, of your storage DB's choice:

---load or -l <path_to_capture>: for loading a capture into the DB
+--load or -l "path_to_capture": for loading a capture into the DB

 --resetDB or -r: for reseting an existing DB

---systemDB or -s <systemDB_to_use>: for setting "couchDB" or "monetDB" system (by default "couchDB")
+--systemDB or -s "systemDB_to_use": for setting "couchDB" or "monetDB" system (by default "couchDB")

---nameDB or -n <db_name>: for setting the DB name
+--nameDB or -n "db_name": for setting the DB name

 Then, you can launch FETA's deduction algorithm:

---inverseMap or -i <inverse_mapping_threshold>: for enabling inverse mapping in "NestedLoopDetection" heuristic, necessary for FedX, and setting the threshold to validate a matching
+--inverseMap or -i "inverse_mapping_threshold": for enabling inverse mapping in "NestedLoopDetection" heuristic, necessary for FedX, and setting the threshold to validate a matching

---sameConcept or -c <path_to_endpoints_addresses>: enabling "SameConcept/SameAs" heuristic and passing endpoints IP Addresses as argument
+--sameConcept or -c "path_to_endpoints_addresses": enabling "SameConcept/SameAs" heuristic and passing endpoints IP Addresses as argument

---setWinSlice or -ws <window_in_seconds>: for setting the maximum temporal distance between first and last subquery, defining the input DB slice (by default 1000000 seconds)
+--setWinSlice or -ws "window_in_seconds": for setting the maximum temporal distance between first and last subquery, defining the input DB slice (by default 1000000 seconds)

---setWinJoin or -wj <window_in_seconds>: for setting the maximum joinable window interval gap between two subqueries or triple patterns (by default 1000000 seconds)
+--setWinJoin or -wj "window_in_seconds": for setting the maximum joinable window interval gap between two subqueries or triple patterns (by default 1000000 seconds)

 # Testing FETA with FedBench queries' traces